dstoyanoff/directus-auto-migrate/README.md

 - **stateFile** - path to the file to use as a state file.
 Defaults to **directus-state.json**
 - **migrationsDir** - path to the directory to write migrations in.
 Defaults to **src/migrations**
 - **format** (javascript/typescript) - whether to generate the migration as a JavaScript or a TypeScript file.
 Defaults to **javascript**
+- **preview** - whether to run the script to see the diff only, but without writing to the state file or creating the actual migration.
+Exception: if this is the first run of the script, the state file will be created.
+Defaults to **false**

 ## Disclaimer